Relative hyperbolicity of hyperbolic-by-cyclic groups

-Finally, our result is sharp, since if $G\rtimes_\alpha \bbZ $ is relatively hyperbolic, it is fairly obvious that any conjugacy class that is polynomially growing (actually sub-exponentially growing) under $\alpha$ must be contained in parabolic elements in the relatively hyperbolic structure (they belong to free abelian subgroups of rank $2$), and the same holds for every polynomially growing subgroup.
-We refer to \cite{dahmani_msj} for an argument, that we do not reproduce here, based on the exponential divergence of loxodromic elements in relatively hyperbolic groups.
+Finally, our result is sharp.
+If $G\rtimes_\alpha \bbZ $ is relatively hyperbolic, any conjugacy class that is polynomially growing (actually sub-exponentially growing) under $\alpha$ must consist of parabolic elements in the relatively hyperbolic structure.
+We refer to \cite[Proposition 1.3]{dahmani_msj} for an argument, that we do not reproduce here, based on the exponential divergence of loxodromic elements in relatively hyperbolic groups.
 We nevertheless mention two corollaries of this consideration, the first of which was also obtained by Coulon, Hilion, Horbez and Levitt.

 \begin{cor} If $\alpha$ is an automorphism of a torsion-free hyperbolic group $G$, then any conjugacy class of elements of $G$ is either at most polynomially growing under $\alpha$, or at least exponentially growing under $\alpha$. \end{cor}

 \begin{cor} Let $\alpha$ be an automorphism of a torsion-free hyperbolic group $G$.
 Then $G \rtimes_{\alpha} \bbZ$ is hyperbolic if and only if every conjugacy class has exponential growth under $\alpha$. \end{cor}

 We remark that the above is possible only when $G$ is a free product of a finitely generated free group with finitely many (possibly zero) hyperbolic surface groups.